die2aj/projectFlask/README.md

-In this application you can see the names of the Game of Thrones characters that are extracted from https://thronesapi.com/.To run this application in your local environment you must do the following steps:
+In this application you can see the names of the Game of Thrones characters that are extracted from https://thronesapi.com/.
+To run this application in your local environment you must do the following steps:

 ```